 The project limits are from US 1, south of Palm Drive, to Campbell Drive, a distance of approximately 3 miles.

-The potential social, economic and environmental effects of the project alternatives will be identified, along with potential mitigation measures.
-A State Environmental Impact Report (SEIR) is the expected level of environmental documentation required for this project.
+The project’s potential effect on social, cultural, natural, and physical resources will be identified, along with potential mitigation measures.
+A State Environmental Impact Report (SEIR) is the expected level of environmental documentation for this project.

 FTE is at the forefront of planning for a safer, more efficient, and technologically advanced transportation system for the future.
 FTE continually seeks opportunities to integrate emerging transportation technologies that can help reduce congestion, create mobility choices, minimize environmental impacts and improve safety.
 FTE also recognizes that connected and automated vehicle (CAV) technologies hold unprecedented opportunities for enhancing mobility and increasing safety on our roadways.